WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ## Database Normalization
 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

-View Data images are from 2 views in the apache_logs schema.
-Database normalization at work.
-There are 35 more schema views.
+Below are View Data and Schema Object images.
+There are currently 47 tables, 724 columns, 110 indexes, 50 views, 5 stored procedures and 42 functions in ***apache_logs*** schema.
+Database normalization at work!
 ## MySQL Access Log View by URI
 MySQL View - apache_logs.access_log_requri_list - data from LogFormat: combined & extended
 ![view-access_requri_list](https://github.com/user-attachments/assets/7cf9ff89-a1d7-4e93-ae93-deeca87175f9)
 ## MySQL Error Log Views
 MySQL Error Log Views - The application imports and normalizes error log data as well.
-Some of the schema views.
+Here are some of the schema views.
 Error log attribute is name of first column.
 Each attribute has associated table in apache_logs Schema.
 ![Screenshot 2024-10-26 164911](https://github.com/user-attachments/assets/11094e41-9897-44ab-8c23-e8b75cb5916f)
 ![Screenshot 2024-10-26 164842](https://github.com/user-attachments/assets/c1fcfb1a-2c45-4525-80ce-11702b0c609a)
 ![Screenshot 2024-10-26 164449](https://github.com/user-attachments/assets/9bcf7ffe-c72f-43cb-8011-2cdf2978934a)